rhino horn made of

 An investigation was designed to clarify some of the misleading statements regarding rhinoceros that have appeared in the literature: for example, it appears to consist of matte hair; It is made up of whole keratin produced by the striatum corneum; It is made up of coarse keratin fibers cemented together.
 The present investigation confirms that a juvenile horn filamentous structure is comparable to that of other horns.

 Horn tubules (filaments) on dermal papillae In general, rhinoceros are unique in this case, but not accurate.
 The rhino horn was similar in cattle.
 During the present work, it was not possible to display horns, and taps in sheep or cattle horns, in which the cylindrical structure was not identified; In addition to rhinoceros horns, taps have been noticed in the straw.
-In the present work, the filament term prefers more than the word tubule (which suggests a blank structure) and the fiber term (which suggests hair equivalence).
+In the present work, the filament term is preferred more than the word tubule (which suggests a blank structure) and the fiber term (which suggests hair equivalence).
 All about rhinoceros horn, and it’s so rare and profitable hay it’s rhino itself, a beauty like the crown of a proud king.

-It’s critical to remember that rhino horn is not a real horn in order to comprehend how synthetic horn is created.
+It’s critical to remember that rhino horn is not a real horn to comprehend how synthetic horn is created.
 It’s a tuft of firmly bunched hair instead.
-As a result, the natural rhinoceros horn is essentially a composite material, shaped by its development and composed of ‘fibres’ made of keratin tubules.
+As a result, the natural rhinoceros horn is essentially a composite material, shaped by its development and composed of ‘fibers’ made of keratin tubules.
 Keratin, the same protein that makes up hair and nails, makes up the majority of rhino horn.

 Horn Structure